chenyx04/Spectral-Stitching/README.md

 ## Usage of Python Main Program

-We've uploaded a preliminary python version for spectral stitching algorithm.
+We`ve uploaded a preliminary python version for spectral stitching algorithm.
 It takes in either the refhap reads file or contact map file.
 And the output can be either in blocks or a continuous SNP sequence.

 ### Demo